jlamsens/opensysadmins/docs/tutorials/windows11-virtualbox/create-sysprep.md

     <img src="../powershell-bingsearch-remove.png"/>

 === "Step7"
     Go back to the regular command prompt.
-The sysprep should be working and the system will shutdown afterwards.
+Execute the sysprep command again.
+Should you encounter another error, repeat the previous steps!
+It is possible you have to remove a package or two.
+Finally, the sysprep should be working and the system will shutdown afterwards.

     <img src="../sysprep-working.png"/>